 Condition Where Addressed in CEMP D66.
 The Applicant must: a) not commence construction approved by the Planning S b) implement the most recent for the duration of construction Noted D67.
 The Applicant must design to accommodate the turning parauthority.
 Section 4.5 and Appendix E Estate Roads and Intersections D68.
 Following the issue of a Subdivision Certificate, the estate roads shall be dedicated to the Relevant Roads Authority.
 Prior to any dedication, the Applicant shall ensure construction of the estate roads has been completed to the satisfaction of the Relevant Roads Authority and measures (such as a performance bond) are in place for any prescribed maintenance period, to the satisfaction of the Relevant Roads Authority.
 Noted Noise Hours of work D70.
 The Applicant must comp agreed in writing by the Plannii Table 5: Hours of Work Activity Day Time Section 2.3 Construction Monday - Friday Saturday 7 am to 6 pm 8 am to 1 pm Operation Monday - Sunday (including public holidays) 24 hours D71.
-Works outside of the hour following circumstances: a) works that are inaudible at • a) works that are inaudible at the nearest sensitive receivers; b) works agreed to in writing by the Planning Secretary; c) for the delivery of materials required outside these hours by the NSW Police Force or other authorities for safety reasons; or d) where it is required in an emergency to avoid the loss of lives, property or to prevent environmental harm.
+Works outside of the hour following circumstances: a) works that are inaudible at rs identified in Condition D70 n • b) works agreed to in writing by the Planning Secretary; c) for the delivery of materials required outside these hours by the NSW Police Force or other authorities for safety reasons; or d) where it is required in an emergency to avoid the loss of lives, property or to prevent environmental harm.
 Section 2.3 Construction Noise Limits D72.
-Stage 1 must be constructed with the aim of achieving the construction noise management levels detailed in the Interim Construction Noise Guideline (DECC, 2009) (as may be updated or replaced from time to time).
-All feasible and reasonable noise mitigation measures must be implemented and any activities that could exceed the construction noise management levels must be identified and managed in accordance with the Construction Noise and Vibration Management Plan required by Condition D73.
-Section 4.2 and Appendix K
+Stage 1 must be construct management levels detailed in may be updated or replaced from itigation measures must be in construction noise management the Construction Noise and Vib Section 4.2 and Appendix K